MayoCalc / Blog / Everyday

 Understand Your Bill First

-Before you can cut costs, you need to know where your electricity is going.
-The average home's electricity breaks down roughly like this: heating and cooling (40-50%), water heating (12-15%), appliances and lighting (15-20%), electronics and entertainment (10-15%), and everything else (5-10%).
+Before you start, figure out where the money's actually going.
+In most homes it breaks down like this: heating and cooling eat 40-50%, water heating takes 12-15%, appliances and lighting (15-20%), electronics and entertainment (10-15%), and everything else (5-10%).
 The single biggest lever for most households is heating and cooling efficiency.

 12 Ways to Cut Your Electric Bill

 3. Kill phantom loads.
-Devices that are off but still plugged in (TVs, chargers, gaming consoles, coffee makers) use electricity 24/7.
+Your TV, phone charger, gaming console, and coffee maker are drawing power right now, even "off."
 This "phantom load" or "vampire power" can account for 5-10% of your total electricity use.
 Use power strips and turn them off, or unplug devices when not in use.

 4. Wash clothes in cold water.
-About 90% of the energy used by a washing machine goes to heating the water.
-Cold water cleans just as well for most loads and saves $60-100 per year.
+90% of the energy your washer uses goes to heating water.
+Cold works just as well for most loads and saves $60-100/year.
+Your clothes won't notice.

 5. Air dry when possible.
 Your clothes dryer is one of the most energy-intensive appliances in your home.
 Air drying even half your loads can save $50-75 per year.